Small Animal Emergency Medicine

 This is not a rotating Internship but a specialty Internship in Emergency Medicine.
 The objectives of this program are to train individuals to be excellent emergency clinicians with a focus on the development of critical thinking.
 The caseload exposes the interns to a broad variety of cases with ample opportunity to observe and participate in cutting edge veterinary medicine.
 It is excellent training for future residents as well as those seeking a career in emergency medicine.
-Of the 25 interns that have completed the program to date, 15 have obtained residencies and 10 are in private practice or other training programs.
+Twenty-eight interns have completed the program to date.
+Twenty-five have applied for residency training programs, 18 of whom obtained residencies.

 Clinical and Teaching Responsibilities:

 The majority of the clinical commitment will be after hours emergency receiving.
 While on clinic duty the emergency intern will receive all emergency cases and provide immediate stabilization and diagnostic procedures.
 The intern will be responsible for the entire case management of mild and moderately ill patients, while severely ill or injured patients will be managed with the assistance of an Emergency and Critical Care (ECC) resident and/or faculty member.
 An ECC resident and faculty member is available for back up at all times.
 Interns are responsible for client communications, referring veterinarian communications and maintenance of a high quality medical record.
 The majority of patients will be transferred at the end of each shift.
 The intern may maintain management of some patients for the duration of their hospitalized period.
 The after hours emergency service is supported by numerous other specialty services including neurology, cardiology, anesthesia, surgery, radiology, internal medicine and ophthalmology.